Kewin (footballer)

-Kewin Oliveira Silva (born 25 January 1995), known simply as Kewin, is a Brazilian professional footballer who plays as a goalkeeper for Saudi club Damac.
+Kewin Oliveira Silva (born 25 January 1995), known simply as Kewin, is a Brazilian professional footballer who plays as a goalkeeper for J1 League club Fagiano Okayama.

 Professional career

-Born in São Paulo, Kewin began his footballing career as a backup goalkeeper with Red Bull Brasil.
+Born in São Paulo, Kewin began his footballing career as a futsal goalkeeper in a football club in Éden (Sorocaba).
+He then went to the club of Red Bull Bragantino II.
 Kewin made his professional debut with Red Bull Bragantino in a 1−0 Campeonato Brasileiro Série B loss to Coritiba on 24 November 2019.
 In 2020 he signed with Mirassol, and in July of that year was loaned to Moreirense in the Primeira Liga.

 On 27 August 2025, Kewin joined Saudi Pro League club Damac.